rackerlabs/docs-offerings/docs/api-reference/methods/get-commit-grids.rst

 .. code::

-    GET /discountGrids/commitGrids
+    GET /v2/discountGrids/commitGrids

 Gets information on commit grids.

-This operation returns a list of commit grids.
+This operation retrieves a list of commit grids.

 Request
 -------